Homemade Fresh Baby Spinach Pesto Without Basil is one of the simplest sauces you can make. You only need a few common ingredients.

 Spinach: Fresh spinach leaves work best.
 I wouldn't recommend using frozen spinach.
 To change the pesto's flavor try adding other greens like fresh herbs, tender kale, or arugula.

-Add the oil, Parmesan cheese, garlic, nuts, lemon juice and zest, salt, and pepper to a food processor or blender, and puree until a paste is formed.
-Scrape down the sides with a rubber spatula if necessary.
+Step 1: Add the oil, Parmesan cheese, garlic, nuts, lemon juice and zest, salt, and pepper to a food processor or blender, and puree until a paste is formed.

-Add the spinach and blend for as short a time as possible to maintain its color.
+Step 2: Add the spinach and blend for as short a time as possible to maintain its color.

 Taste and adjust the seasoning if necessary.